sematext/docs/docs/monitoring/spm-faq.md

   - old data will still be seen in Sematext under the old hostname, while new data (after hostname change) will be displayed under the new hostname
-  - if you are installing SPM client for the first time and you want to be 100% sure its original hostname never leaves your network, define your hostname alias in `agent.properties` file immediately after you complete the "Agent Installation" step
+  - if you are installing Sematext Agent for the first time and you want to be 100% sure its original hostname never leaves your network, define your hostname alias in `agent.properties` file immediately after you complete the "Agent Installation" step